← Back to Blog

 • Setup Cost: Days to weeks for enterprise deployment

-• Total Cost: High for small teams, cost-effective at scale
+• Total Cost: High for small teams; hidden costs include DevOps salaries and training

 AWS Secrets Manager